 McGill has partnered with two organizations to provide you with easy payment options to transfer funds to the University in your local currency.
 They are offered so that you may make an informed decision on the one that works best for you from either a cost or ease of payment perspective.
-CIBC and Western Union are both committed to supporting higher education and improving the international student experience.
+CIBC and Convera are both committed to supporting higher education and improving the international student experience.

 CIBC International Student Pay

 A new secure online portal for International Students to make arrangement for payments to McGill University in the student’s local currency.
 The quote and payment instructions the student receives are good for 72 hours (excluding weekends).

 • Enhanced Student Experience: Easily make a tuition payment in your preferred currency.